 In-coming 9th gradersfutur (e English 9 students):

 Your summer reading assignment is to read at least one book from the English 9 Summer Reading LIST (See link below.)
 In the Fall, you will be asked to reflect upon and write about this book.
-See the English 9 Summer Reading (SR) Assignment (link below) for more info.
+See the English 9 and English 9 Honors Assignment (link below) for more info.

 English 9 Honors students:

 You must read The Absolutely True Diary of a Part-time Indian by Sherman Alexie and then a 2nd book of your choice from the English 9 Honors SR List.
-See the English 9 Honors Summer Reading (SR) Assignment and English 9 Honors (SR) Book Review below for more info.
+See the English 9 and Eng 9 Honors SR ASSIGNMENT below.
+See also the English 9 Honors SR Book Review for more information on your final, written assignment.